buptzyb/tensorflow_multistream/tensorflow/examples/multistream/README.md

 Set `TF_GPU_STREAM_MERGE=true` to merge the compute stream, H2D copy stream, and D2H copy stream in one stream group into one stream.

 Set `TF_GPU_CONTEXT_COUNT=N` to create the N stream groups in N CUDA contexts to reduce CPU-side contention for the context lock.
 Enabling MPS by `nvidia-cuda-mps-control -d` is needed if multi-context is used.
-Performance gain is not guaranteed as MPS brings extra overheads.
+The performance gain is not guaranteed as MPS brings extra overheads.

 Set `TF_PER_STREAM_HOST_ALLOCATOR=true` to create an exclusive GPU host allocator for every stream group to reduce the allocator contention overhead.